raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_5.md

 --- hints ---
 --- hint ---
 - You need to find out what conversion factor is required to convert mm to inches.
 You could estimate this simply by looking a ruler.
-For a more accurate answer, your could search online.
-You should find that 1 millimetre equals 0.0393701 inches.
+For a more accurate answer, you could search online.
 --- /hint ---
 --- hint ---
-- Given that conversion factor, you will need to multiply your rainfall value in mm by 0.0393701.
+- You should find that 1 millimetre equals 0.0393701 inches.
+Given that conversion factor, you will need to multiply your rainfall value in mm by 0.0393701.
 --- /hint ---
 --- hint ---
 - Write this as a Python function: